 Applying Soil Health Principles Everywhere

 What would happen if we shifted the paradigm of how people interface with the land?
-Learn how deepening watersheds can prevent flooding and droughts, increase biological soil health, and create conditions for thriving ecosystems.
+Can we as land managers help to slow water down, deepen watersheds, increase biological soil health and create conditions for thriving ecosystems?
 When we listen carefully to nature, we are shown what is possible.
-This presentation will leave you inspired to get involved in your own backyard, schoolyard, and public lands to deepen the roots of security for future generations.
+This presentation will leave you inspired to get involved in your own backyard, schoolyard, and public lands to deepen the roots of security and community resilience for future generations.
 Engaging powerpoint with Q&A.

 Attracting Beneficial Insects: Promoting Diversity Above and Below the Ground